hexawyz/Exo/Gigabyte Z490 Vision D.md

 S4 4006
 S5 7805

-NN: Number of pulses of light (Got continious pulses with Speed 5 and NN = 08)
+NN: Number of pulses of light (Got continuous pulses with Speed 5 and NN = 08)

 #### Double Flash (Unsurprisingly similar to flash)